-CHRISTIAN EDUCATION INTERNSHIP Building on the learning experiences from the concentration, the student will apply classroom learning to a direct field experience.
+CHRISTIAN EDUCATION INTERNSHIP

+Building on the learning experiences from the concentration, the student will apply classroom learning to a direct field experience.
 In the context of a teaching environment, the student will engage in an important aspect of ministry, reflect on that experience with a field supervisor and build a personal portfolio of educational experience.
+This course is the designated service learning course within this major.
+Service credit can be earned for successful completion of this course.
 (Prerequisites: 2 CEDU concentration courses, CEDU 241, CEDU450, and an approved Internship Proposal)